RAILTEL - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Telecom and broadband infrastructure sector benefits from digitalization and government initiatives.
+- Telecom and broadband infrastructure sector benefits from government digital initiatives.

 🔎 Conclusion